Songs from the Jemez

 All songs happen somewhere.
 Come write songs and make new friends in the mountains of northern New Mexico at the Bodhi Manda Zen Center (and one time home to the late and famed songwriter, Leonard Cohen).
 Nestled in the small valley of Jemez Springs, the retreat is located on the Jemez river; natural hot springs are onsite and available for daily use for all retreat participants.

-Retreat features daily songwriting assignments and guided mentoring from instructors, morning meditation instruction, and nightly song circles.
+Retreat features daily songwriting assignments and guided mentoring from instructors, morning meditation in the Sutra Hall, and nightly song circles.

 Retreat is modeled on a) developing your own singing, writing and artistic voice b) cultural exchange/cultural immersion and c) building community through cowriting; participants are paired with a different cowriter each day, including retreat facilitators, and will leave the retreat with at least two new cowritten songs.